 Though cast iron has long been popular in outdoor spaces, in recent years cast aluminum has jumped in popularity amongst people looking for new metal furniture.
 Why?
 Because cast aluminum is just as durable, lighter weight, and less expensive than cast iron.

 This five-piece set melds the best of new and old.
 With its curved arms and legs and latticework pattern, the design nods to more ornate, traditional cast iron styles and would fit in perfectly on a patio alongside traditional cast iron pieces.
+It's only available in black, but you can add a colorful umbrella and cushions to give it more personality.

-Best with Benches: Christopher Knight Home Puerto Acacia Wood 3-Piece Picnic Dining Set
+Best With Benches: Christopher Knight Home Puerto Acacia Wood 3-Piece Picnic Dining Set

 This bench dining set from Christopher Knight Home is an elevated take on the traditional picnic table with wooden seats and a metal base.
-It'll look right at home in industrial, modern, and rustic spaces, and gives you plenty of flexibility to play around with colorful throw pillows and decor.
+It'll look right at home in industrial, modern, and rustic spaces, and it gives you plenty of flexibility to play around with colorful throw pillows and decor.

 Overall, we recommend Frontgate's Calhoun 7-pc.
 Dining Set (view at Frontgate), which is a splurge-worthy dining set that comes with six chairs and a spacious dining table.
 The durable aluminum frame can withstand the elements, and the white chair cushions (sold separately) are fade, mold, and mildew-resistant.
 If you want something more budget-friendly, go with the ASKHOLMEN Table and Chair Set (view at IKEA).
 It's functional, stylish, and perfect for small spaces.